 The Kumagaya influence on Invercargill can be seen at several places about the city: Queens Park has a Japanese Garden which includes a cherry tree donated by the Kumagaya International Friendship Society.
 The Gala Street Reserve has the Kumagaya City symbol depicted in box hedging and white quartz gravel.

-The Kumagaya City symbol has also been incorporated into the decor of the Council's Civic Administration Building in Esk Street.
-Two "Pacific Rim" sculptures were created by local artist Phil Newbury to celebrate the tenth anniversary of the cities' relationship.
-One stands outside the Invercargill Civic Adminstration Building in Esk Street; the other is at City Hall in Kumagaya.
+The Kumagaya City symbol has also been incorporated into the decor of the Council’s Civic Administration Building in Esk Street.
+Two “Pacific Rim” sculptures were created by local artist Phil Newbury to celebrate the tenth anniversary of the cities’ relationship.
+One stands outside the Civic Adminstration Building; treet; the other is at City Hall in Kumagaya.
 And gifts from the City of Kumagaya to the City of Invercargill are on display outside the Council Chamber in the Civic Administration Building.